U.K. Subs: 1984–2021

 In recent years, the band's work has been critical of British politician Nick Clegg, with the 2013 song "Coalition Government Blues" describing the Liberal Democrats' leader as "liking his perks".
 The band's 2015 album Yellow Leader was widely suspected of referring to Clegg, with yellow being the official colour of his political party.

-To celebrate 40 years since its release, Demon Records issued a special edition copy of Another Kind of Blues in a box set of two 10" coloured vinyl on 13 April 2019.
+To celebrate 40 years since its release, Demon Records issued a special-edition copy of Another Kind of Blues in a box set of two 10" coloured vinyl discs on 13 April 2019.
 This was soon followed by the next album in succession, Brand New Age on 12 July 2019.
-Crash Course and Diminished Responsibility have also been reissued and Cleopatra Records has released an expanded version of Endangered Species.
-In September 2021, to celebrate 40 years since the band's concert at Gossips, the official live cassette of the show was rereleased on CD and Download as Danger: The Chaos Tape via Cherry Red.
+Crash Course and Diminished Responsibility have also been reissued, and Cleopatra Records has released an expanded version of Endangered Species.
+In September 2021, to celebrate 40 years since the band's concert at Gossips, the official live cassette of the show was rereleased on CD and download as Danger: The Chaos Tape, via Cherry Red.

 On 17 October 2021, Alvin Gibbs announced on Facebook that "Charlie Harper, Steve Straughan and I have decided Jamie Oliver will no longer continue as drummer for the UK Subs" over "his post seemingly celebrating the tragic and abhorrent death of Conservative MP, David Amess".
-Anti-Pasti drummer, Kevin Nixon, agreed to temporarily take over the role vacated by Oliver, enabling the band to meet live commitments in France in October 2021.
+Anti-Pasti drummer Kevin Nixon agreed to temporarily take over the role vacated by Oliver, enabling the band to meet live commitments in France in October 2021.

-2022-present: Final studio album and tours
+2022–present: Final studio album and tours

-In what was advertised as the U.K. Subs' final album, Reverse Engineering - a studio record of new material - was released on 1 July 2022.
+In what was advertised as the U.K. Subs' final album, Reverse Engineering – a studio record of new material – was released on 1 July 2022.

 On 20 August 2022, the band played what was billed as their "last ever" show on the island of Ireland, performing at Voodoo in Belfast.

 Former drummer Steve Roberts, AKA Steve ZeSuicide, died on 13 October 2022.

-In December 2022, the band announced drummer Dave Humphries had left the band.
+In December 2022, the band announced drummer Dave Humphries had left them.

 European and UK tours planned for 2023 were advertised as being the "final full" tours by the U.K. Subs.
-The band added: "Rest assured - the band will then continue to play Festivals and the occasional mini weekend tour in various countries as and when".
-The UK tour is culminated with five consecutive sold-out nights at the 100 Club in London.
+The band added: "Rest assured – the band will then continue to play Festivals and the occasional mini weekend tour in various countries as and when".
+The UK tour culminated with five consecutive sold-out nights at the 100 Club in London.

-In March of 2025, three members of the band were, upon arrival at LAX, denied entry into the United States, subsequently detained and deported back to the U.K. Bass player Alvin Gibbs said about the incident: "While I never expected to be thrown out of America at the age of 67, I find myself somewhat proud of the fact."
+In March 2025, three members of the band were, upon arrival at LAX, denied entry into the United States, subsequently detained and deported back to the UK.
+Bass player Alvin Gibbs said of the incident: "While I never expected to be thrown out of America at the age of 67, I find myself somewhat proud of the fact."
 Singer Charlie Harper did get into the country and played a festival in Los Angeles with three guest musicians filling in.